broadinstitute/carmen-analysis/README.md

 [Any Questions?](https://github.com/cwilkason/carmen-streamlit-v1?tab=readme-ov-file#congratulations-on-analyzing-your-carmen-run)

-## Primer on the Structure of your Cloned Working Directory and the Virtual Environment
+## Primer on Cloning & the Python Virtual Environment

 The following is a brief discussion of the fundamental structure of your cloned directory and the virtual environment.